-If the Form discloses an SFI, the University's Institutional Official shall review the Form to make a determination of whether the SFI constitutes an FCOI.
-For purposes of the Policy, an FCOI exists when the Institutional Official, working with the University General Counsel, reasonably determines that the SFI may adversely affect, or have the appearance of adversely affecting, the Faculty or Staff's professional judgment in exercising any University duty or responsibility in administration, management, instruction, research and other professional activities.
+If the Form discloses an S.F.I., the University's Institutional Official will convene an ad hoc committee to review the Form to determine whether the S.F.I. constitutes an FCOI.
+For purposes of the Policy, an FCOI exists when the Institutional Official, working with the University General Counsel, reasonably determines that the S.F.I. may adversely affect, or have the appearance of adversely affecting, the Faculty or Staff's professional judgment in exercising any University duty or responsibility in administration, management, instruction, research, and other professional activities.